tgirke/systemPipeRdata/README.md

 devtools::install_github("tgirke/systemPipeRdata")
 ```

-Alternatively, one can install it with the Bioconductor _biocLite_ command.
+Alternatively, one can install it with the BiocManager _install_ command:
 ```s
 if (!requireNamespace("BiocManager", quietly=TRUE))
     install.packages("BiocManager")